awei01/sui-stateless-components/README.md

 * run storybook so you can watch your components as you develop: `npm run storybook`
 * edit files, add stories

 Try to follow coding standards and file structure.
+Or, if you have readability suggestions, let me know.